Russian basketball boss defends Brittney Griner in drugs trial | Law-Order

 A Russian basketball club director gave evidence in support of U.S. star Brittney Griner on Thursday in her third appearance in a Russian court on drugs charges carrying a possible jail sentence of up to 10 years.

-Maria Blagovolina of the Rybalkin, Gortsunyan, Dyakin and Partners law firm, which is defending Griner, said UMMC Yekaterinburg club boss Maxim Ryabkov had testified to her good character during Thursday's session, which was closed to reporters.
+Defence lawyer Maria Blagovolina said UMMC Yekaterinburg club boss Maxim Ryabkov had testified to her good character during the hearing, which was closed to reporters.
 She said Ryabkov told the court of Griner's "outstanding abilities as a player and personal contribution to strengthening team spirit".

 At a hearing last week the two-time Olympic gold medallist pled guilty to the drugs charges but said she had not intended to break the law.
 A spokesman for Griner's defence team said she would be back in court on Friday.
 Russia has denied any political element to the case, at a time of heightened tension with the United States over the conflict in Ukraine.